Vithagan: Production

-Two years after his last venture Pachchak Kuthira bombed at the box office, Parthiban commenced his next directorial titled as Vithagan in 2008, while also playing the lead role in the film - that of an intelligent assistant commissioner who is "crooked and cunning at the same time".
-He added that he would have two different looks in the film.
+Two years after his last venture Pachchak Kuthira failed at the box office, Parthiban commenced his next directorial titled as Vithagan in 2008, while also playing the lead role in the film - that of an intelligent assistant commissioner who is "crooked and cunning at the same time".
 Poorna was selected to portray the female lead as a Christian girl named Mercy.
-Hindi character actor Milind Soman, who was last seen in Paiyaa was finalized for the main antagonist role.
-In October 2010, reports claimed that director-producer Gautham Vasudev Menon would provide his voice for Milind Soman.
 Parthiban's son Radhakrishnan (Raaki) would appear in a one-minute cameo role during a song sequence.
 Vadivelu was supposedly considered for a comedy role in the film, which did not materialize eventually.
 While Joshua Sridhar was roped in to compose the film's score, M. S. Prabhu was signed as the cinematographer and Nalini Sriram as the costume designer.
-A bungalow set was constructed in an 18-storey building in Chennai as well as a helipad where the climax fight sequence was to be filmed.
-Parts of the film were shot in Vienna, Austria and the Czech Republic.

 Soundtrack

 Soundtrack was composed by Joshua Sridhar and lyrics for all songs written by Parthiban.